event-driven-robotics/tactile_braille_reading/README.md

 Braille letters
 =============

+This repo is part of the publication [Braille letter reading: A benchmark for spatio-temporal pattern recognition on neuromorphic hardware](https://www.frontiersin.org/articles/10.3389/fnins.2022.951164/full) on Frontiers.

 Braille is a tactile writing system used by people who are visually impaired.
 These characters have rectangular blocks called *cells* that have tiny bumps called *raised dots*.
 The number and arrangement of these dots distinguish one character from another.
 For more details and background information see [here](https://en.wikipedia.org/wiki/Braille).

 ![brialle_system_english](https://user-images.githubusercontent.com/60852381/120632860-bb6c9e00-c469-11eb-8b33-47df012f76b0.jpg)